zalora/punyan/README.md

 * HTTP method
 * the POST array

 Of course you can do that manually, but it's a lot of work and it clutters the code, because it will be executed even if the log message itself is filtered out.
 So you move this code into a "content enricher" and attach it to a writer.
 From that moment on it will gather all the required information automatically

-#### Log Interruption

-I want to add an option to stop propagating to other writers
+I guess I just steal another word from the Monolog guys, they call it processors...
+I'm not really happy with the name as it is too common, but I can't come up with a better one.

 #### Configuration storage

 In order to change log levels you have to change a file or even worse change code.
 I want to provide a small CLI program which changes the configuration without a need for writeable files or redeploy.
 This can be achieved by storing the configuration in a key value store